Inpatient Mortality Indicators

 The IMIs were calculated for the patients who died in the hospital before discharge.
 The rates vary substantially across hospitals, suggesting differential quality of care provided by hospitals.
 The IMI findings provide performance benchmarks that hospitals can utilize to improve quality and patients can use to make informed healthcare decisions.

-The visualization below shows hospitals’ IMI ratings from 2017 to 2021, which can be used to assess hospital performance and quality of care over time.
+The visualization below shows hospital IMI ratings from 2018 to 2022, which can be used to assess hospital performance and quality of care over time.
 The Number of Better/Worse Ratings filter allows the user to select a performance category (“Better”, “Worse”, or “As Expected”) to view the hospitals in that category.
 Changes have been made to the AHRQ software and IMI specifications over the past five years; therefore, exact comparisons over time should be interpreted with caution.

 Note: *Mixed Rating indicates hospitals that were rated “Better” on at least one indicator and “Worse” on at least one indicator.